MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/develop-an-app-to-handle-the-mobileoperatornotification-event.md

 ---
-title: Develop an app to handle the MobileOperatorNotification event
+title: Develop an App to Handle the MobileOperatorNotification Event
 description: Develop an app to handle the MobileOperatorNotification event ms.date: 04/20/2017
 ---